An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

-The formulation of problem~\eqref{model:individual_optimization_problem} implicitly assumes that each player's payoff is only affected by the continuous decision variables of her rivals, but not directly affected by their binary variables.
-This is a simplification only for notational convenience and can easily be relaxed.

-A Nash equilibrium to this game is a set of strategies such that each player chooses her optimal strategy given the action by the rivals.
-This is equivalent to the notion that no player has an incentive to unilaterally change her decision; there exists no profitable deviation.
-This is formally defined below; we distinguish between deviation incentives in the binary and the continuous variables to facilitate the exposition of the methodology.
+A Nash equilibrium to this game is a set of strategies such that each player chooses an optimal strategy given the action by the rivals.
+This is equivalent to the notion that no player has an incentive to unilaterally change her decision upon observing the decisions of the rivals; there exists no profitable deviation.
+This is formally defined below; we distinguish between deviation incentives in the binary and the continuous variables to facilitate the exposition.

 \begin{spacing}{1.1} \begin{definition}[Nash equilibrium in a binary game] We define the binary game as a set of players~$i \in I$, each seeking to solve an optimization problem as given by problem~\eqref{model:individual_optimization_problem}.
-A Nash equilibrium to this game is a vector~$\big( (x_i^*, y_i^*) \in K_i \big)_{i \in I}$ such that~$y_i^*$ is the optimal decision (i.e., best response) by player~$i$ given~$x_i^*$ and~$y_{-i}^*(x_{-i}^*)$,
+A Nash equilibrium to this game is a vector~$\big( (x_i^*, y_i^*) \in \mathcal{K}_i \big)_{i \in I}$ such that~$y_i^*$ is the optimal decision (i.e., best response) by player~$i$ given~$x_i^*$ and~$y_{-i}^*(x_{-i}^*)$,

 and such that there is no profitable deviation with regard to the binary variable,

 where~$x_i^\times$ is the alternative value of~$x_i$, i.e.,~$x_i^\times=1-x_i^*$, and~$y_i^\times$ is a best response of player~$i$ under the assumption that $x_i=x_i^\times$, i.e.,